Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Shared key
 - [ ] Certificate

 #### Q8.
-The Kinetico web app runs in an Azure Kubernetes Service.
+The Kineteco web app runs in an Azure Kubernetes Service.
 You need to monitor feature use and user navigation paths to identify where improvements are needed.
 What should you do?
 - [ ] Configure application insights cohort
 - [x] Install the Log Analytics agent and configure Azure Monitor for Containers
 - [ ] Install the App Insights on AKS nodes